 Claus' publications include “Law's Evolution and Human Understanding” in 51 San Diego Law Review 953 (2014); Law's Evolution and Human Understanding (Oxford University Press, 2012); “The Empty Idea of Authority” in 2009 University of Illinois Law Review 1301 (2009); “The One Court That Congress Cannot Take Away: Singularity, Supremacy, and Article III” in 96 Georgetown Law Journal 59 (2007); and “Montesquieu's Mistakes and the True Meaning of Separation” in 25 Oxford Journal of Legal Studies 419 (2005).

-Cole's publications include The Little White Book of Baseball Law (with Minan) (ABA Publishing, 2009); “Expanding the Right to a Jury Trial” in San Diego Union-Tribune ( 2004); “An Assault on Our Civil Rights?
-Hardly” in San Diego Union-Tribune ( 2002); Federal Sentencing Guidelines Handbook (with Haines, and Woll) (Shepard's/McGraw-Hill, 1996); and Federal Sentencing and Forfeiture Guide (with Haines, and Woll) (James Publishing, 1990).
+Cole's publications include The Little White Book of Baseball Law (with Minan) (ABA Publishing, 2009); “Expanding the Right to a Jury Trial”; “An Assault on Our Civil Rights?
+Hardly”; Federal Sentencing Guidelines Handbook (with Haines, and Woll) (Shepard's/McGraw-Hill, 1996); and Federal Sentencing and Forfeiture Guide (with Haines, and Woll) (James Publishing, 1990).

 Dallas, Lynne L.